p1gvo1ce/orion_bot/README.md

 - Create party search from private channel with no activity
 - Automatically adding game roles to server members from Discord activity (if such a role exists)
 - Automatically creating roles from top X activities in the guild
+- User can set their own name for temporary channels (global setting)
+- Ability for user to disable automatic updating of their game roles from Discord activity status

 In development:
 - Creating a system for logging events on the server (